anthonywebb/homebridge-cbus/README.md

 * `activeDuration`: (optional) only used by the switch accessory, indicating a timeout period, after which the switch will automatically switch off.
 This allows a HomeKit switch accessory to be used to generate a *Bell Press* event.
 * `rampDuration`: (optional, maximum 17 minutes) only used by the dimmer accessory, indicating the ramp up/down time when dimming.
 * `enabled`: (optional, default: true) set to false to inhibit the accessory from loading.
+* `action`: (required by the trigger accessory) sets the action selector to be triggered.

 (NB.
 Durations can be specified in days, hours, minutes, seconds or milliseconds. (eg.: "2 days", "2.5h", "5s", "100 ms", etc. ) For more information on allowable formats, please see the [ms library](https://github.com/zeit/ms))